natintosh/customer-support-api/README.md

 ﻿# Customer Support API

- This is a simple web RESTful api that perform basic CRUD operations
+ This is a simple web RESTful api that perform restful operations and basic CRUD operations on a MsSQL database